AidanConnelly/OpenGL-Assignment/readme.md

 ### Introduction ###

-This model loader can load COLLADA and .OBJ files, export and load to a compressed file format, move the models in 3D space, switch between PHONG spot lighting and lighting with shadows, (using a special shadow map filtering technique).
+This model loader can load COLLADA and .OBJ files, export and load to a compressed file format, move the models in 3D space, switch between PHONG spot lighting and PHONG spot lighting with shadows, (using a special shadow map filtering technique).
 It uses CPU-parallelism to speed up loading of COLLADA & OBJ files.

 ### Description ###

 This model loader has been developed with file I/O & parsing performance as a priority.
-This has causes the use of a finite state machine parsing first stage, then possibly followed by a second map-reduce-esque stage, where mapping and filtering of elements can be parallelized.
+This has caused the use of a finite state machine parsing first stage, then possibly followed by a second map-reduce-esque stage, where mapping and filtering of elements can be parallelized.
+The model loader has also been written with streaming in mind, however currently this is not performed.

 ### All changes since demo ###

  * Fix numerous bugs in the shadow mapping
  * Implement model rotation around Z axis using Y & U
+ * Upload photos of "equation" shadow mapping

 ### Project aims ###